TUDelft-CITG/MUDE/README.md

 ## Building the website locally

 For testing your changes/additions to the website, it is recommended to build the website on your local machine.
-This is for three main reasons: 1) it is faster than waiting for the CI/CD pipeline to complete, 2) the amount of CI/CD minuted are limited, 3) no broken/incomplete pages will be presented to the students.
+This is for three main reasons: 1) it is faster than waiting for the CI/CD pipeline to complete, 2) the amount of CI/CD minutes are limited, 3) no broken/incomplete pages will be presented to the students.
 In order to build the website locally, follow these steps:

 1. Change into the root directory of the repository.